The Partition Function of Log-Gases with Multiple Odd Charges: Introduction

 It turns out that the correlation function for the classic $\beta$-ensembles takes a particularly nice algebraic form.
 For example, when $\bt=2$, it can be shown using only elementary matrix operations and Fubini's Theorem that

-where the \emph{kernel} $K(x,y)$ is a certain square integrable function $\R\times \R\to \R$ that can most easily be expressed in terms a family of polynomials which are orthogonal with respect to the measure $\mu$.
+where the \emph{kernel} $K(x,y)$ is a certain square integrable function $\R\times \R\to \R$ that can most easily be expressed in terms of a family of polynomials which are orthogonal with respect to the measure $\mu$.
 For this reason, we say the classical $\bt=2$ ensemble is an example of a \emph{determinantal} point process.
 The details of this derivation are given in \cite{Mehta2004}.
 Similarly, when $\bt=1$ or $4$,

 where ${\rm{Pf}}(A)=\sqrt{\det(A)}$ denotes the Pfaffian of an antisymmetric matrix $A$, and where $K(x,y)$ is a certain $2\times 2$ matrix-valued function whose entries are square-integrable, and which satisfies $K(x,y)^T = -K(y,x)$.
 We then say the classical $\bt=1$ and $\bt=4$ ensembles are examples of \emph{Pfaffian} point processes.
 This result was first shown for circular ensembles by Dyson in \cite{Dyson1962}, then for Gaussian ensembles by Mehta in \cite{Mehta2004} and then for general weights ($\mu$) by Mehta and Mahoux in \cite{mahoux}, except for the case $\bt=1$ and $N$ odd.
 Finally, the last remaining case was given by Adler, Forrester, and Nagao in \cite{adler}.
-Of fundamental concern in the theory of random matrices is the behavior of eigenvalue statistics as $N\to \I$.
-The immediate advantage of these determinantal and Pfaffian expressions for the correlation functions is that these matrix kernels do not essentially increase in complexity as $N$ grows large, since the dimensions are the matrix kernel are stable, and the entries are expressed as a sum whose asymptotics are well-understood.
+An investigation of \emph{hyperdeterminantal point processes}, another generalization of the determinantal point process, tracing its roots to Cayley's hyperdeterminants, can be found in \cite{Evans2009}.